Weak equilibria of a mean-field market model under asymmetric information: The finite population setting and its financial motivation

 \section{The finite population setting and its financial motivation}

-We start by describing the financial problem that motivates our mathematical setup.
+We start by describing the financial problem which motivates our mathematical setup.
 As in \cite[Section 3.1]{fujii2022mean}, we consider a market model populated by $N$ agents, belonging to two populations: $N_S$ standard agents (called in the following standard agents) and $N_I$ informed agents.
 All agents trade a single asset.
-The goal of every agent is to solve an optimal control problem that depends on the price of the traded asset, denoted by $\w$.
+The goal of every agent is to solve an optimal control problem which depends on the price of the traded asset, denoted by $\w$.
 We suppose that the informed agents' revenues depend on an additional stochastic process $C$, which can be observed by them, but is inaccessible to the standard agents.
 The probabilistic setup is represented by a family of stochastic control problems defined as follows.
-First, we introduce the following probability spaces: